christianThardy/christianThardy.github.io/setup.md

 ) >> Maxout(128)
 ```

-Because labels are the opium of any supervised machine learning workflow, the network will learn how to predict the labels of the target based on a simple multi-layer perceptron step.
+The network will learn how to predict the labels of the target based on a simple multi-layer perceptron step.
 It is here that the network acts as the controller of a state-like machine to make the predictions of the transition-based parser, taking the first word from the buffer, the word immediately before it, after it, the first word of the previous entity and the last word of the previous entity.
 After the features have been calculated for the state, we can look arbitrarily far back into the text so it doesn't matter if the previous entity that was assigned was 100 or 1,000 words back, we can still condition on those probabilities.

 ```python
 tensor = trigram_cnn(embed_word(doc))
 state_weights = state2vec(tensor)
 state = initialize_state(doc)
 while not state.is_finished:
   features = get_features(state, state_weights)
   probs = mlp(features)